Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Evaluation

-Among the feature-selection methods, \emph{Model Gain} resulted in the best prediction performance on average, though the simple univariate \emph{MI} also turned out competitive. \emph{Greedy Wrapper} and \emph{mRMR} required high optimization times, while our constraint-based version of \emph{FCBF} yielded many infeasible solutions.
-Finally, selecting $k=10$ instead of $k=5$ features yielded only a slight improvement in prediction performance for all feature-selection methods, so one might stick to smaller feature-set sizes if such a setting benefits interpretability for users.
+Among the feature-selection methods, \emph{Model Gain} yielded the best average prediction performance.
+The simple univariate \emph{MI} also turned out competitive, while \emph{Greedy Wrapper} and \emph{mRMR} required high optimization times, and our constraint-based version of \emph{FCBF} yielded many infeasible solutions.
+Selecting $k=10$ instead of $k=5$ features had only a small impact on prediction performance, so users may stick to smaller feature-set sizes if such a setting benefits interpretability.